I’m a freelance writer and editor.

 My reportage spans everything from politics and business to culture, travel, food and design.

-I’m a correspondent for MONOCLE, covering southern Africa for the the London-based magazine.
-I frequently contribute to British Airways’s inflight magazine, Highlife and the financial daily Business Day.
-I previously served as editor-at-large of the latter’s award-winning supplement, WANTED.
+I’m MONOCLE‘s southern Africa correspondent and frequently contribute to British Airways’s inflight magazine, High Life and the South African financial daily Business Day.
+I previously served as editor-at-large and books editor at the latter’s luxury lifestyle supplement, WANTED.

-My byline has also appeared in newspapers such as the Sunday Times and Mail and Guardian and for magazines such as House and Leisure, Marie Claire SA and African Decisions.
+My byline has also appeared in newspapers such as the Sunday Times (South Africa) and Mail and Guardian and for magazines such as House and Leisure, Sawubona, Marie Claire SA and African Decisions.

 From 2013 to early 2019, I edited AERODROME, a literary journal I founded with creative director Djameela Daniels in July 2013.
 We publish book reviews, author interviews, as well as original short stories and poetry.